 Order Line 0330 123 4123

-Chances are, you’ll want to balance looks and budget.
-So remember, you don’t need to have the same fencing throughout – you could choose a decorative styling for the front of your home and a more basic construction for more hidden areas.
+Whatever you want to create, you don’t necessarily need to have the same fencing throughout.
+You could choose a decorative look for the front of your home and a different style for the back or other areas.

-Whatever material you choose for your fencing, there are many ways to make sure it looks part of its surroundings.
-Climbing plants are a good choice for natural detail and added colour.
+There are many ways to integrate your fencing with its surroundings.
+Climbing or potted plants are a good choice for natural detail and added colour.

-It’s simple to add interest to a traditional fence by topping it with a contrasting panel – like a trellis, arched top or slatted screen design.
+A simple way to add interest to a traditional fence is by topping it with a contrasting panel like a trellis, arched top or slatted screen design.

-There's no law about which side of the fence you're responsible for.
-If you're unsure, check your deeds to find out if there are any boundary agreements.
+If you’re unsure about who owns what or which side of the fence you're responsible for, check your deeds to find out if there are any boundary agreements.